Welcome to St. Peter’s Lutheran Church

 Who We Are

 We are a diverse faith community that is proud to be a voice of compassion and radical welcome for over 150 years.
 We welcome those of every age, race, and sexual orientation to join us at the Lord’s table.
 Children are valued and appreciated!
 St. Peter’s offers a family-friendly traditional worship service with a “twist”, ending each Sunday service with an African drumming circle where kids (and adults, too!) get a chance to offer joyful praise.

 It is our belief that being a voice of compassion includes honoring and protecting creation in every form.
-St. Peter’s is proud to house the Pet Food Pantry, a ministry that provides pet food to low income families, and we are working to raise money to install solar panels on the church roof.
+We have installed solar panels on the church roof.
 Once a year we invite anyone who wishes to bring their pets to church for a blessing.

 This is a small and passionate congregation.
-We love music and offer both an adult choir and a children’s choir (directed by the talented Kathy Brink who graduated from Ithaca College with a Masters in Music Education).
+We love music and offer an adult choir directed by the talented Kathy Brink who graduated from Ithaca College with a Masters in Music Education.

 Join us for Sunday Worship at 10 AM with coffee hour following the service.

 On February 27, 1859, just six years after Port Jervis was incorporated, forty German families met to organize a German Church Society under the name of The German Evangelical Church.
 They met in a rented room in the Fowler Hall, now the site of the Erie Railroad Station.
 The Rev. Harmon Veith was called and preached to his countrymen in German every fourth Sunday.